-When receiving immunotherapy, it is important to stay in close contact with your doctor and let him or her know of any side-effects you are experiencing, no matter how mild.
-Based on the side-effects, your doctor will determine if you should continue or stop this treatment.
+When receiving immunotherapy, it is important to stay in close contact with your doctor and let him or her know of any side effects you are experiencing, no matter how mild.
+Based on the side effects, your doctor will determine if you should continue or stop this treatment.

-Chemotherapy is not normally a first-choice treatment for metastatic melanoma, and is not considered to be as effective as immunotherapy.
+Chemotherapy is not normally a first-choice treatment for metastatic melanoma and is not considered to be as effective as immunotherapy.
+Chemotherapy works to stop cancer cells from dividing and multiplying.
 It is sometimes used when immunotherapy or BRAF inhibitors are not working.
 There are two types of chemotherapy: single agent and combination.

 Single agent chemotherapy includes only one drug and may help in patients where the disease has not progressed rapidly or has only spread to limited areas in the body.
-Combination chemotherapy usually includes 4 different drugs" DTIC, cisplatin, BCNU and tamoxifen.
-Chemotherapy works to stop cancer cells from dividing and multiplying.
+Combination chemotherapy usually includes 4 different drugs: DTIC, cisplatin, BCNU, and tamoxifen.

 Research for more effective treatments is ongoing and desperately needed.
-Clinical trials are ongoing and as we learn more about this disease and how it progresses, more effective treatments will hopefully emerge.
+Clinical trials are ongoing, and as we learn more about this disease and how it progresses, more effective treatments will hopefully emerge.